 A common misconception is that warehouse or assembly jobs don’t pay as much as other jobs, but that’s simply not true.
 These jobs often offer overtime opportunities.
 It’s a great way to make some extra money on top of a steady income.
 Some companies also give monthly or quarterly competitive bonuses as well.
 Healthcare benefits and retirement plans are also common among manufacturing employers, making these jobs highly desirable.

-4. A manufacturing job keeps you active.
+4. Working in manufacturing keeps you active.

 Compared to a desk job where you may spend the day sitting in one place, a manufacturing job can help keep you fit and stimulated.
-Many times, you’ll be performing a variety of job duties that may involve being on your feet, bending, stretching, lifting, etc. The physical aspect of manufacturing work not only help keep you in shape, it can help keep the days from feeling boring.
+Many times, you’ll be performing a variety of job duties that may involve being on your feet, bending, stretching, lifting, etc. The physical aspect of manufacturing work not only helps keep you in shape, it can help keep the days from feeling boring.

 5. Manufacturing jobs offer several avenues for growth and development.